 Medium fluidity: polystyrene series resin (such AS ABS, AS), PMMA, POM, polyphenyl ether;

 Poor fluidity: PC, hard PVC, polyphenyl ether, polysulfone, polyaryl sulfone, fluoroplastic.

 The fluidity of all kinds of plastics also changes due to various molding factors, the main influencing factors are:

 - The temperature of high material temperature increases the flow, but different plastics also have differences.
 The flowability of PS (especially impact-resistant and MFR high), PP, PET, PMMA, modified polystyrene (such AS ABS, AS), PC, CA, and other plastics varies greatly with temperature.
 For PE, POM, the increase or decrease in temperature has little effect on their fluidity.
 So the former in molding adjust the temperature to control the flow.

 - Pressure injection pressure increases the melting material by shear, liquidity also increases.
 Especially PE, POM more sensitive materials, so molding timing adjustment injection pressure to control the flow.

-The fluidity of plastics has a great impact on the quality of plastic parts, mold design and molding process.
+The fluidity of plastics has a great impact on the quality of plastic parts, mold design, and molding process.
 Plastics with poor fluidity are not easy to fill the mold cavity, easy to produce defects such as lack of materials or weld marks, so it requires a large molding pressure to form.
 In contrast, a plastic with good fluidity can fill the cavity with a smaller molding pressure.
 But too good fluidity will produce serious flash when forming.
-Therefore, in the molding process of plastic parts, should be based on the structure of plastic parts, size and molding methods to choose the appropriate flow of plastic, in addition, mold design should be based on plastic flow to consider the parting surface and casting system and feeding direction.
+Therefore, the molding process of plastic parts should be based on the structure of plastic parts, size, and molding methods to choose the appropriate flow of plastic, in addition, mold design should be based on plastic flow to consider the parting surface and casting system and feeding direction.